Did you know that the first black-and-white photograph was taken in the 1880s? We have come a long way since then!

 While warm and cold tones are opposites of each other, they both form an important palette of black-and-white photography.
 Depending on the theme you’re going for, the colour of your outfits can play around with these tones too.

-What to wear from your wardrobe?
+What to wear from your wardrobe for a black and white photoshoot?

 Pairing white shirts with jeans is also a casual outfit combo that will not go outdated.
 Although you may have an affinity for colourful clothing, keeping the colour scheme consistent for everyone will result in a clean and classic portrait.
 Long, light-coloured dresses also show up well in B&W photographs.
 Just look at the portraits below!